 \section{Conclusion and Future Work}

 Stance Detection is a challenging task as the selection of the target significantly influences the assignment of labels.
 For instance, the same piece of text may express support for one target while simultaneously opposing another, depending on the context and framing.
 This dependency makes it critical to perform the task in a generalizable way, as even a small change may affect the outcome.
 LLMs with in-context learning offer a promising approach to achieving generalizable Stance Detection.
 However, they face notable limitations, including a substantial error rate (approximately 25\%) and significant difficulties in handling non-English languages.

 In this paper, we propose Relational Embeddings, a new method to represent interaction data such as \emph{retweets} and \emph{friends}.
-The relational embeddings help to reduce the sparsity of interaction data by behaving like dense graphs, being able to embed information related to stance for different data sources without any manual engineering.
-While this technique is language independent, cheap and fast to train and to apply, the relational embeddings behave robustly across different datasets, stance targets and languages, helping to substantially and consistently improve results by combining them with text-based supervised methods.
+Relational Embeddings help to reduce the sparsity of interaction data by behaving like dense graphs, being able to embed information related to stance from different data sources without any manual engineering.
+While this technique is language-independent and fast to train and apply, our results demonstrate that Relational Embeddings behave robustly across different datasets, targets, and languages, substantially and consistently improving results by combining them with text-based supervised methods.
 The results show that using Relational Embeddings also outperforms most text classification baselines.
 Furthermore, a direct comparison with previous interaction-based approaches such as DeepWalk and node2vec shows the superiority of our approach.

-The results and analysis performed shows that we need to pay more attention to social network data, aiming to address the shortcomings discussed by further researching different strategies to leverage such interaction data.
-We are aware that our system is conditioned to the availability of the relational data of the user that wrote the tweet, which means that when collecting data for training and inference such data should also be gathered.

-Future work may include analyzing the relational embeddings performance on zero-shot and cross-lingual settings, moving on towards a method that, by using user-based relational information, helps to drastically reduce the need of annotated data at tweet level.
+The results and analysis performed show that we should pay more attention to social network data, aiming to address the shortcomings discussed by further researching different strategies to leverage such interaction data.
+Future work may include analyzing the Relational Embeddings performance on zero-shot and cross-lingual settings, moving on towards a method that, by using user-based Relational Embeddings, helps to drastically reduce the need of annotated data at tweet level.